 This technique can be improved by routing a groove for the LED lights to rest flush with the wall art or table.

 This technique makes attaching LED strip lights to epoxy resin easy; however, it has 2 issues.

 - First, the peel-off adhesive lacks proper strength to hold the LED lights in place.
 As a result, they eventually come off with time.

 - Super glue can be used to solve problem 1.
 However, it makes a mess and it is difficult to remove.

 Essentially, problem 2 solves problem 1; however, it creates an additional problem.

 Fully Encapsulate LED Strip Lights in Epoxy Resin

-Since I don’t recommend this technique, I will only review the cons.
+Since I don’t recommend this technique for embedding objects in resin, I will only list the cons.

 First, epoxy produces heat during the curing process and may damage the LED light strips.